 Criminal Defence in Cases of Money Laundering

 Such cases can involve suspects who may not have had much contact with the criminal justice system.
-Again, individuals involved in the legal profession, in legitimate businesses and other private individuals can end up involved in such cases.
+Again, individuals involved in the legal profession can end up involved in such cases in legitimate businesses and other private individuals.
 They may not know what is involved in how the criminal justice system operates.
-Having a criminal law attorney in your corner ensures that you have professional assistance who is familiar with the law of criminal procedure in Germany.
+Having a criminal law attorney in your corner ensures that you have professional assistance familiar with the law of criminal procedure in Germany.
 If you are informed of money laundering charges being made against you or of some involvement with such a case, make sure to contact our experienced criminal law attorneys.

 What is Money Laundering?

 Money laundering is the action of hiding money that has been made illegally by concealing it amidst legitimate business income.
-For example, when income that has arisen from criminal activity (such as drugs offences) can be concealed through the ownership of or investment in a legitimate business enterprise.
-It may be seen as an activity linked to major organised crime, but in reality many legitimate business people and private citizens can face issues in this field.
-Banks are expected to take action and make reports when there are transactions that can be deemed as suspicious.
+For example, when income arising from criminal activity (such as drug offences) can be concealed through the ownership of or investment in a legitimate business enterprise.
+It may be seen as an activity linked to major organised crime, but in reality, many legitimate business people and private citizens can face issues in this field.
+Banks are expected to take action and make reports when there are transactions that can be deemed suspicious.
 However, banks also do not want to cause undue disruption for prominent customers.
 Therefore, this can be a difficult balancing act and consulting with legal professionals in advance may be the preferred course of action before taking any major action.

 How can Money Laundering be Proved?

-It can be difficult to establish where money originated from and furthermore it can be challenging to show that the offender did commit a criminal offence.
-The act of money laundering is legislated for under § 261 German Criminal Code (StgB) and it outlines the following:
+It can be difficult to establish where the money originated from, and it can be challenging to show that the offender did commit a criminal offence.
+The act of money laundering is legislated for under § 261 German Criminal Code (StgB), and it outlines the following:

 - The money in question must be the result of a criminal offence,

-- The offender is aware that the assets derive from criminal activity and acts with intent.
+- The offender is aware that the assets derived from criminal activity and acts with intent.

-There are quite a number of aspects to prove to show that money laundering did in fact take place.
-However, as there are a range of offences, it can also be shown that the offender acted in a negligent manner in determining the origin of the money.
-Should the offender find themselves in a situation where it was possible to determine that the money originated from criminal activity but did not act they may be found liable.
+There are several aspects to prove that money laundering did, in fact, take place.
+However, as there is a range of offences, it can also be shown that the offender acted negligently in determining the origin of the money.
+Should the offender find themselves in a situation where it was possible to determine that the money originated from criminal activity but did not act, they may be found liable.
 It is worth bearing in mind that money laundering offences involving negligence rather than intent will generally involve reduced sentencing.